5 December 2025 - Amber Huff & Linda Pappagallo

 As part of our engagement with the International Year of Rangelands and Pastoralists in 2026, REPAiR is convening a series of activities that explore ‘rangeland myths’ in global perspective.

-A major aim of the REPAiR project is to contextualise nature-based intervention in communal rangelands in Southern Africa.
+A major aim of the REPAiR Project is to contextualise nature-based intervention in communal rangelands in Southern Africa.
 But context goes beyond specific project settings, intervention landscapes and national policy frameworks and regional histories.
 It also requires that we consider how places, people, animals and projects are enmeshed in broader understandings, dominant knowledge structures and norms of communication and representation.

 Our aim with the rangeland myths initiative is not to ‘debunk’ but rather to explore, disrupt, rethink and galvanise a shift in how we ‘see’ rangelands and pastoralism.
 We begin with storytelling and dialogue, seeking to create an open and constructively critical space for sharing experiences, learning, reflection and debate, a generative entry-point for rethinking dominant narratives about rangelands – about livestock, pastoralist livelihoods, agrarian change.